-A little while ago, we had a jolly period in which within a few days we celebrated S Edmund of Canterbury and S Hugh of Lincoln and S Edmund the Martyr King.
-For the Divine Office on such occasions, I use a nice old 1874 Breviarium Romanum which has at the back of it Officia propria Sanctorum Angliae.
+So, today is the Festival of a martyred Archbishop of Canterbury, Titular of my last pastoral charge in the C of E. A little while ago, we had a jolly period in which within a few days we celebrated S Edmund of Canterbury and S Hugh of Lincoln and S Edmund the Martyr King.
+For the Divine Office on such occasions, I sometimes dip into a nice old 1874 Breviarium Romanum which has at the back of it Officia propria Sanctorum Angliae.
 (This supplement clearly goes back to before the decree authorising a distinct Calendar and propers for each of the Flaminian Gate dioceses.)

 In my old Breviary, before each of the collects we are told where it comes from: again and again, Ex Missali Sarisburiensi.
 The Roman liturgical authorities had no desire to sit down at a lordly table and compose new collects for our English Saints.
 The dear old Sarum Rite was good enough a source to satisfy this need.
 And those collects continued in use until the period after the Council.